MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-diagnostics-data.md

    - Routing diagnostics items
      - **Logical name**: msdyn_unifiedroutingdiagnostic

-1. Perform the steps in the [Use bulk deletion to remove large amounts of data](/power-platform/admin/delete-bulk-records) article to remove the data.
+1. Perform the steps in the [Use bulk deletion to remove large amounts of data](/power-platform/admin/delete-bulk-records) article to delete the data.

 ## Next steps